sangdon/sangdon.github.io/_pages/research.md

    The related keywords include LLMs and static code analysis.
 <br/>

-<i class="fa-solid fa-circle-question"></i> *Can we discover and mitigate security and privacy issues in LLMs?*
+<i class="fa-solid fa-circle-question"></i> *Can we discover and unlearn security and privacy issues in LLMs?*
    The power of LLMs and their daily life use brings concerns on security and privacy issues (e.g., vulnerable code generation and privacy leakage).
    Then, how severe are the security and privacy issues?
-How to mitigate the issues in LLMs?
+How to unlearn the issues in LLMs?
    This is an exciting direction and we have several on-going projects.